vaadin/flow-hilla-hybrid-example/README.md

+# ⚠️ This repository is deprecated ⚠️

+**An up-to-date example of Vaadin Flow + Hilla application can be obtained is available at [start.vaadin.com](https://start.vaadin.com/).**

 # Vaadin-Hilla Hybrid Example

 This project demonstrates an application that includes both Vaadin and Hilla views.
 It includes two Master-Detail views, one Flow-based and another Hilla-based, that both use the same backend entity and service.